webdragon63/Eclipse_C2/README.md

-# C2 Framework
+# Eclipse_C2 Framework

-This is a simple C2 (Command and Control) framework that allows managing multiple clients and forwarding their connections to Netcat listeners.
+This is a simple c2 framework that allows to use teamserver for managing multiple clients and forwarding their connections to netcat listeners, and the other hand it allows to use netcat multi-handler for managing a single client.

 ## Features
 - User-defined IP and port for the C2 server.